SpeechColab/Leaderboard/README.md

 # SpeechIO ASR leaderboard
-## 1. What is this leaderboard all about?
+## 1. SpeechIO Leaderboard
 The architecture of mainstream Automatic Speech Recognition(ASR) system has been evolving rapidly for years.
 People claim SOTA here and there(in research papers, in industrial PR articles).
 But no one can actually quantitates "how these SOTA systems perform in real-life scenerios?".
 People need an objective and comprehensive benchmark to measure ASR system performance.

 That's why SpeechIO leaderboard comes in, with emphasis on:
 * comprehensive & biggest-ever test sets:
-  - carefully curated by SpeechIO authers, crawled from publicly available sources(Youtube, TV programs, Podcast etc)
+  - carefully curated by SpeechIO authors, crawled from publicly available sources(Youtube, TV programs, Podcast etc)
   - covering various common acoustic scenarios(AM) and content domains(LM & vocabulary) that are familiar to the public.
   - labels from professional human annotators with great cautions and multi-iterations of quality checks.